 Probiotics may reduce the number of calories you absorb from food.
 They also affect hormones and proteins related to appetite and fat storage.
 They may also reduce inflammation, which can drive obesity.
 Not all probiotics help with weight loss, and some of them may even cause weight gain.
 The effects depend on the probiotic strain, and may also vary between individuals.

-Reading the linked excerpts from HealthLine, I found it very important choose the right probiotic strain depending on what you want to achieve, i.e. they suggest not to use the Lactobacillus acidophilus type yoghurt if you are trying to lose weight, and that the Lactobacillus gasseri strain was the most helpful aid for weight loss.
+From the excerpts at HealthLine website, they said to choose the right probiotic strain depending on what you want to achieve, i.e. they suggest not to use the Lactobacillus acidophilus type yoghurt if you are trying to lose weight, and that the Lactobacillus gasseri strain was the most helpful aid for weight loss.

-I did other research on my favourite weight loss subject, and read from the series of MD Gundry videos, that Prebio-Thrive prebiotic supplements are helpful if you are struggling with weight loss.
+Also MD Gundry videos, Prebio-Thrive prebiotic supplements are looking very hopeful if you are struggling with weight loss.
 Here are his tips about prebiotic foods to look for: https://gundrymd.com/plant-paradox-shopping-list/

 - introduce occasional intermittent fasting

 - engage in meditation or other calming practices, due to its favourable effect on the health of the gut.

 - no need to eat gluten-free bread unless you are a celiac

 - For food sensitivities, try Low Fodmap foods (* I have written an article recently about Fodmaps, and have tried it and can attest that it works for me)

 The series makes clear to find a balance in your own quest, as everyone has a unique set of circumstances and unique microbiome.
 So its never a one size fits all solution.